HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

  </div>
  <div class="panel-content">
 	Many of the use cases for File Replacements have been superseded by the Configuration Transform feature that is now part of TDS Classic 4.0.<br /><br />
     <b>File replacements is not compatible with multiple source web projects.
-If file replacements exists in a project with multiple source web projects, the build will fail with an error tell the user to disable either file replacements or multiple souce web projects.</b>
+If a file replacement exists in a project with multiple source web projects, the build will fail with an error tell the user to disable either file replacements or multiple souce web projects.</b>
 </div>
 </div>
 <br />